Father’s Day: How to Spoil Your Dad in Newcastle

 Take a look at Clinton Cards in Eldon Square, one of two Card Factory branches - on Northumberland Street and in Eldon Square – or Scribbler in Central Arcade.

-If you want something a little more unusual and aimed at proper Geordies fathas, try Geordie Gifts in the Grainger Market who will definitely have something he’ll like... and it's bound to give him a giggle too.
+If you want something a little more unusual and aimed at proper Geordies fathas, try Geordie Gifts in Grainger Market or UpSide Down Presents near the Quayside.
+They'll both definitely have something he’ll like... and it's bound to give him a giggle too.

 Most dads probably pretend they don’t like a fuss being made and probably grunt when Father’s Day is mentioned, but you know deep down they love it.
-So whether you want to get him a great gift, a lovely meal, a night out or just a really special card, Newcastle is bound to have just the thing.
+So whether you want to get him a great gift, a lovely meal, a night out or just a really special card, the Toon is bound to have just the thing... and if you're still stuck for inspiration, check out some of the best Father's Day deals in Newcastle.
 Happy Father's Day!

 Main image: Person Holding a Ceramic Mug by RDNE Stock project via Pexels / Free to use under the Pexels License